As McDonald’s embraces self-service across its branches worldwide, we take a look at what the McDonald’s self-order kiosk means for fast food.

 A better McDonald’s

-As the competition has begun to eat away at both McDonald’s ordering model and the quality of it’s menu, the golden arches have struck back with a targeted revamp that covers both food quality and service.
+As the competition has begun to eat away at both McDonald’s self-order kiosk ordering model and the quality of its menu, the golden arches have struck back with a targeted revamp that covers both food quality and service.

-While the problems associated with McDonald’s reputation for cheap cuts of meat and suspect preparation are being tackled with an effort to present the company as using local produce with high ethical standards, in store the ordering revolution has seen staff being supplemented with in-store, self-service kiosks.
+While the problems associated with McDonald’s reputation for cheap cuts of meat and suspect preparation methods are being tackled with an effort to present the company as using local produce with high ethical standards, in-store, the ordering revolution has seen staff being supplemented with self-service kiosks.

 Since 2015, hundreds of self-service kiosks have been rolled out to McDonald’s stores in the UK.

 The most immediate benefit of adopting self-order kiosks is cost-related.
 McDonald’s self-order kiosks don’t require management.
 They’re consistent in terms of motivation and delivery, can be updated effortlessly from a centralised location and can provide immediately recognisable contact points from store to store.